sjregan/jQuery.AutoLink/README.md

 jQuery AutoLink
 =====

-jQuery AutoLink is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram, GitHub, or a locally hosted site) and hashtags (for Twitter or a locally hosted site).
-It transforms plain text URLs, mentions, & hashtags into clickable URLs.
+jQuery AutoLink is a jQuery plugin for automatically converting text containing URLs, mentions (for Twitter, Instagram, GitHub, or a locally hosted site) and hashtags (for Twitter or a locally hosted site) into URLs.
+It automatically transforms plain text URLs, mentions, & hashtags into clickable URLs.

 ## Changes